Heo-Jae-Won/md/sql/mysql.md

 ```
 Access Conditions:

-Access conditions are used to retrieve specific rows from tables by directly accessing indexes or table partitions.
+Access conditions are used to retrieve specific rows from tables by directly accessing indexes or table .
 These conditions are typically based on columns that are indexed or partitioned, allowing the database optimizer to efficiently locate and retrieve relevant rows.
 Examples of access conditions include conditions on primary keys, unique keys, or columns with indexes.
 Access conditions are often placed first in the WHERE clause to maximize index usage and minimize the number of rows accessed.